-SHARP EL-531
+CASIO fx-83 CASIO fx-85 SHARP EL-531

-Candidates are not permitted calculators in the Mathematics for Materials examination.
-SMP tables are provided in all Preliminary examinations.
+Candidates are not permitted calculators in the Mathematics for Materials Science examination.
+A basic periodic table is provided in all Preliminary examinations and some Maths definitions and formulae are provided for the Maths examination.
+(These are available on Canvas).